bima0302/dino-plus-movie/README.md

 ## Configuration

 The project uses Vite for fast and optimized development.
-The configuration can be found in `vite.config.js` file, where you can modify the build options, plugins, and other settings according to your requirements.
+The configuration can be found in the `vite.config.js` file, where you can modify the build options, plugins, and other settings according to your requirements.

 ## Dependencies